labarilem/notes/notes/building-microservices/integration.md

 - **Lack of control:** probably many of the technical decisions have been made for you to simplify product usage.
 The tool selection process should take into account ease of use of third-party software.
 - **Customization:** many enterprise tools sell themselves on their ability to be heavily customized just for you.
 But the cost of customization can be more expensive than building something bespoke from scratch.
-- **Integration spaghetti:** ideally you want to standardize on a small number of types of integration.
+- **Integration spaghetti:** ideally you want to standardize on a few types of integration.
 If one product forces you tu use proprietary protocols, it could mean troubles.

 Best practices: